LeanKit-Labs/sliver/README.md

  * Lexicographically sortable
  * Coordination free-ish

+### Break down
+128 bit key comprised of the following:

+`{timestamp}{worker}{sequence}`

+ * 64 bit timestamp
+ * 48 bit worker id
+ * 16 bit sequence number

+The sequence number increments for each subsequent id requested within the same millisecond.

 ## API

-### Using MACAddress as seed
+### Using MACAddress or HostName as seed
-If no seed is provided during start-up, sliver will attempt to create a seed from the MACAddress.
-While this is great, it also means that you can't have two processes using sliver independently and still guarantee unique ids (a bad thing).
+If no seed is provided, Sliver will use either the MAC address or host name plus the process id as the seed.
+This should prevent duplicate seeds and id collisions, but be aware of any scenario that might cause duplicate MACs or host names in your environment.

 ```javascript

 // reading the MAC address is async, hence the ready call.